Projects Across Campus

 "Bio-dredging" Mirror Lake

 The common method of mechanical dreging, removal of settled organic material, is destructive to the landscape and sends tons of waste to the landfill.
-USF worked with Sanco Industries in 2011 to increase oxygenation and bacterial enzyme activity in the Lake to naturally reduce organics.
-Over the course of a year, in some parts of the lake up to 17 inches of submerged leaves in and other organics were digested, improving water quality, clarity, light penetration and biodiversity.
+USF worked with Sanco Industries in 2011, 2012 and again in 2013 to increase oxygenation and bacterial enzyme activity in the Lake to naturally reduce organics.
+In some parts of the lake up to 17 inches of submerged leaves and other organics were digested, improving water quality, clarity, light penetration and biodiversity.

 Mirror Lake at USF serves several purposes: campus aesthetics, a resource for biology laboratory classes and research, and saving grace during inclement weather.
 It's a little known fact that for years storm sewers in nearby neighborhoods have drained into Mirror Lake.
 USF and the City of Fort Wayne together are permit holders for Mirror Lake's use as a storm water retention lake.
 Because USF values water quality and biodiversity in Mirror Lake, it is important that area residents prevent pollutants from entering storm sewers.
 A few simple rules of thumb will keep Mirror Lake clean and healthy.